 Applicants must submit a minimum 500 word essay answering the following question: How has your experience at the IWK impacted your life and shaped your goals for the future?

 Some points to consider when writing the essay:

 • Why the IWK is special to you

 • How the scholarship will make a difference for you

-In addition, applicants must submit two personal references — one from a teacher and one from a representative at the IWK who is familiar with their care journey.
+In addition, applicants must submit a recent transcript, two personal references — one from a teacher and one from a representative at the IWK who is familiar with their care journey.

 Submitting your application

 Deadline for application is Friday, March 12, 2021.

 All pieces of your application must be received at the IWK Foundation by 4:30 p.m. on the application deadline.
 Please keep this timeline in mind when you are contacting your references; it is best to give them as much time as possible to complete their letters.